Clivernio/Helium/docs/src/Hosting.md

 ### Free Hosting

 You can get at least 3 months of a free hosting to run `Helium`.
-Just use one of the following links to register.
+Please feel free to use one of the following links to register:

 * [$200 from Digitalocean.](https://m.do.co/c/7f92efa0b9c1)
 * [$250 from Vultr.](https://www.vultr.com/promo/try250/)